-Under Alternative 1, either Access Road Alternative A or B would be used.
+Under Alternative 1, either Access Road alternative A or B would be used.
 Under Access Road Alternative A, the existing trail would be improved, i.e., paved.
-Under Access Road Alternative B (the preferred alternative), no construction would occur.
+Under Access Road Alternative B, no construction would occur.
 Therefore, no construction impacts to water resources would occur under Access Road Alternative B.

 Surface Water.
-Under Access Road Alternative A, general construction BMPs (Table 4.2-1) would be implemented as part of the alternative to reduce the potential for erosion, runoff, sedimentation, and subsequent water quality impacts.
+Under Access Road Alternative A, general construction BMPs (Section 4.1, Volume 1) would be implemented to reduce the potential for erosion, runoff, sedimentation, and water quality impacts.

 Therefore, access road construction activities associated with Alternative 1 on non-DoD land would result in less than significant impacts to surface water.

 Groundwater.
 Although southern Guam is volcanic rock with low permeability, spills and leaks from POLs or hazardous materials during access road construction activities associated with Access Road Alternative A would have the potential to impact local groundwater basins.
 Under Alternative 1, access road construction activities would include surface water protection measures that would also serve to protect groundwater quality.
-Through the implementation of BMPs associated with addressing site- and activity-specific water resource protection needs, there would be a reduction in stormwater pollutant loading potential and thus a reduction in pollution loading potential to the underlying groundwater subbasins.
+These BMPs and follow-on measures would reduce the pollutant loading potential into stormwater and then thus the underlying groundwater subbasins.
 Therefore, access road construction activities associated with Alternative 1 on non-DoD land would result in less than significant impacts to groundwater.

 Nearshore Waters.
-Construction activities associated with Alternative 1 would occur more than 1 mi (1.6 km) from the coastline.
-Due to the distance of the activity, the activity would not result in direct impacts to the nearshore waters, but could potentially indirectly affect nearshore water resources.
-These potential indirect effects would be lessened through the implementation of the surface water BMPs associated with addressing site- and activity-specific water resource protection needs.
+Construction activities associated with Alternative 1 would occur more than 1 mi (0.7 km) from the coastline.
+Due to the distance of the activity, the activity would not result in direct impacts to the nearshore waters, but could potentially indirectly impact nearshore water resources.
+These potential impacts would be lessened through the implementation of the surface water BMPs and adherence to all applicable orders, laws, and regulations relating to water quality.
 Therefore, access road construction activities associated with Alternative 1 on non-DoD land would result in less than significant impacts to nearshore waters.